lhvk/venue-finder/README.md

 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-**Venue Finder** is a web application that helps users discover and explore venues and events in their area.
-Whether you're looking for a restaurant, concert venue, or sports event, this app has you covered.
-It utilizes modern web technologies and a user-friendly interface to provide a seamless experience for users.
+**Venue Finder** is a web application that helps users discover and book venues.
+The API is provided by Noroff School of Technology and Media (Called Noroff from here) It utilizes modern web technologies and a user-friendly interface to provide a seamless experience for users.
+This was my final exam at Noroff.
+I hope you enjoy it!

 ## Features

-- **Search Venues:** Easily search for venues and events in your desired location.
+- **Search venues:** Easily search for venues and events in your desired location.
-- **Date Pickers:** Select date ranges for your searches with user-friendly date pickers.
+- **Book venues:** Select date ranges for your venues and the amount of guests.
 - **Responsive Design:** The app is designed to work smoothly on both desktop and mobile devices.
-- **Validation:** Input forms are equipped with validation to ensure accurate search results.
+- **Validation:** Input forms are equipped with validation to ensure accurate form submission.
 - **Toasts:** Informative toast messages provide feedback to users on their actions.

 ## Installation